 The litigation revolved around events that took place between 2006 and the November 2010 Psa-V incursion when MAF was responsible for biosecurity.

-The claim was heard in the High Court over 3 months, from August 2017 to October 2017.
+Stage one was heard in the High Court from August to October 2017.
 The High Court’s decision was released on 27 June 2018.

 In summary, the High Court found:

-- A legal duty of care was owed by MAF personnel to Strathboss and those claimant growers with property rights in vines that were infected with Psa-V or treated as though they were infected.
-No duty of care was owed to post-harvest operators.
+- A legal duty of care was owed to Strathboss and those claimant growers that had property rights in vines affected by the Psa outbreak.
+But no duty was owed to Seeka as a post-harvest operator.

-- That duty of care was breached at the pre-import stage but not at the clearance at the border.
+- The duty owed to Strathboss and the growers was breached at the pre-import stage but not at clearance of the Kiwi Pollen consignment at the border.

-- The Crown was not protected by statutory immunities and could be vicariously liable for negligent acts by employees.
+- The Crown was not protected by a statutory immunity in the Biosecurity Act 1993 and could be vicariously liable for negligent acts by employees.

-The Crown appealed the High Court’s decision to the Court of Appeal.
-Strathboss and Seeka cross-appealed.
+The Crown appealed the High Court decision and the respondents filed cross-appeals.